vothane/acts_as_voodoo/README.md

 ActiveResource code base was heavily modified during the development process to process the non-RESTful HTTP requests.

-It allows you to interface with the Ooyala v2 API using simple ActiveRecord-like syntax, i.e.:
+It allows you to interface with the Ooyala v2 API using simple ActiveRecord-like syntax and provides a DSL for querying video records that abstracts away the SQL like queries expected by this API.

 ## Requirements